 To avoid paper shredder injuries, you should never allow your children to operate them – even while under adult supervision.
-They are deigned for adult use and adult use only.
-Due to the number of paper shredder injuries inflicted on children, the CPSC has called for the redesigning of the product.
+They are designed for adult use and adult use only.
+Due to the number of paper shredder injuries inflicted on children, the CPSC has called for the redesign of the product.

 Do I have a Paper Shredder Injury Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in paper shredder injury lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in paper shredder injury lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and accident cases in all 50 states.